davideas/GrabVer/README.md

 |`gradle clean build`|Evaluation triggered and new values saved|
 |`gradle clean war grabverRelease`|Evaluation triggered, versioning increased and new values saved|

-> **Note:** File `version.properties` is auto-generated, but once it's created, you can modify its content as of your convenience.
-Just remember to add it to your Version Control System (from time to time).

 # Contributions
 Everybody is welcome to improve existing solution.

-> **Note:** Unit tests work fine if you open the project with IntelliJ Idea, while with Android Studio they don't.
+> :speech_balloon: **Note:** Unit tests work fine if you open the project with IntelliJ Idea, while with Android Studio they don't.
 Alternatively, you can simulate a real build script by running `gradle install` and `gradle -b build-test.gradle [grabverRelease]` OR testing with modules `gradle build [grabverRelease]`.